-The Enduring Hearts Scientific Advisory Committee has selected the following seven research efforts with the initial funding due in May of 2016.
+The Enduring Hearts Scientific Advisory Committee has selected the following submissions for grant awards since April, 2013.

 - Duke University Medical Center, “Prevention of homograft induced cardiac allograft vasculopathy in pediatric heart transplantation“.
 Total award is $249,480 (co-funded by AHA).
 Enduring Hearts is funding $134,719.20 in three equal installments 2016, 2017 and 2018.
 Lay Person Description: Chronic rejection of a heart transplant, which leads to the narrowing of the heart’s blood vessels, is a major obstacle preventing long-term survival of the organ.
 This research will look closely at antibodies created by the transplant recipients that is considered to have a casual effect on the development of chronic rejection.